-We did a little Maryland winery tour this year because of the pandemic.
+Fall is the perfect time for a little Maryland winery tour!
 All our favorite wineries in Maryland that you have to visit.

 When you think of a winery, Maryland doesn’t necessarily come to mind!
 But we actually have quite a few wineries in Maryland.
 Some of these vineyards in Maryland are actually quite beautiful surrounded by pretty mountains!

 So if you are looking for something to do this weekend or a little weekend trip from Washington DC, this list of wineries in Maryland will get you started!

 Springfield Manor is a stunning winery and vineyard in Maryland!
 This place is absolutely gorgeous.
 It’s surrounded by beautiful mountains and overlooks a field of lavender in the summer.

 They have a beautiful stone patio with chairs, tables, and umbrellas for you to enjoy your wine and view.

 Springfield Manor Winery definitely scores all the points for ambiance and view, but their wines could use some work.
 I had the sav blanc and my husband had a cab.
 Both were kind of awful, unfortunately.

 They do also specialize in lavender gin and have sangria available.
 Those might be better but we didn’t have a chance to try them.
 The best time to visit is in late June or early July for their beautiful lavender field.
 Or visit in the fall for amazing fall color!

 Location: 11836 Auburn Rd, Thurmont, MD 21788

 Hours: Saturday & Sunday 12-6pm (Springfield Manor does not require reservations)